Rising-Stars-by-Sunshine/Stats_201_AlbertLi/code/README.md

 10. JSON Loading:
     - Load the JSON string back into a Python list for further processing.
 11. CSV File Creation:
-    - Specify the name of the CSV file as 'data-query.csv.'
+    - Specify the name of the CSV file.
 12. CSV Writing:
     - Open the CSV file and create a CSV writer.
     - Write the header using keys from the first dictionary in the data list.